 En español | Smartphones are “smart” for all the remarkable things they can help you accomplish.

 Learn a language, catch up on the weather, find a hiking trail, gaze at the starry sky, play a game or plan your next meal or vacation.
-You often gain these insights not from the built-in features of the phone but rather from the numerous apps you decide to add on, many free.
-More than 90 percent of the 7.2 million apps in the Apple and Google stores are free to download.
+You often gain these insights not from the built-in features of the phone but rather from the numerous apps you decide to add on, many of which are free.
+More than 90 percent of the roughly 4.5 million smartphone apps in the Apple and Google stores are free to download.

 To help you discover these free apps, AARP selected 50 that can help save you money, entertain you, safeguard your health, reach your fitness goals, learn more about the world around you or make daily activities more efficient.
 We chose apps based on a combination of the following: ones that we’ve used ourselves, that reviewers or app stores rated highly, and that a variety of experts recommended.
 The apps must be offered on both the iPhone and Android operating systems.
 And we’ve focused on apps that you might not know about rather than popular ones that you may already have on your phone.